top of page

 BIKING MAC.avif

-Consider biking the 8.2-mile M-185 shoreline loop.
+Sometime during your visit consider biking the 8.2-mile M-185 shoreline loop.
 It’s the only state highway in the U.S. that doesn’t allow cars, and the lake views are unbeatable.
 Pack a picnic and stop at British Landing for a snack.

 THE BIDDLE HOUSE & MACKINAC ISLAND NATIVE AMERICAN MUSEUM